ilyadorosh/Egora/README.md

 - [Service Container](https://laravel.com/docs/6.x/container)
 - [Facades](https://laravel.com/docs/6.x/facades)

-How you want to use Laravel will also dictate the next steps on your journey.
-There are a variety of ways to use Laravel, and we'll explore two primary use cases for the framework below.

-<a name="laravel-the-fullstack-framework"></a>
-### Laravel The Full Stack Framework

-Laravel may serve as a full stack framework.
-By "full stack" framework we mean that you are going to use Laravel to route requests to your application and render your frontend via [Blade templates](https://laravel.com/docs/6.x/blade) or using a single-page application hybrid technology like [Inertia.js](https://inertiajs.com).
-This is the most common way to use the Laravel framework.
+you are going to use Laravel to route requests to your application and render your frontend via [Blade templates](https://laravel.com/docs/6.x/blade) you may want to check out our documentation on [routing](https://laravel.com/docs/6.x/routing), [views](https://laravel.com/docs/6.x/views), or the [Eloquent ORM](https://laravel.com/docs/6.x/eloquent).

-If this is how you plan to use Laravel, you may want to check out our documentation on [routing](https://laravel.com/docs/6.x/routing), [views](https://laravel.com/docs/6.x/views), or the [Eloquent ORM](https://laravel.com/docs/6.x/eloquent).
-In addition, you might be interested in learning about community packages like [Livewire](https://laravel-livewire.com) and [Inertia.js](https://inertiajs.com).
-These packages allow you to use Laravel as a full-stack framework while enjoying many of the UI benefits provided by single-page JavaScript applications.

 If you are using Laravel as a full stack framework, we also strongly encourage you to learn how to compile your application's CSS and JavaScript using [Laravel Mix](https://laravel.com/docs/6.x/mix).